For Many Years, Oh God of Grace!

 Zion is....a rural congregation with great diversity.
 Locally, Zion draws members from Aurora, Bradshaw, Hampton, Henderson, Hordville, Grand Island, Marquette, Polk, Sutton and York.
 The diversity of the congregation is reflected in the occupational pursuits of Zion's members.

-Zion is....a mission minded church having shared members to start Immanuel, Polk: Salem and St. Peter, Hampton; and having helped St. Paul, Central City.
+Zion is....a mission minded church having shared members to start Immanuel, Polk: Salem and St. Peter, Hampton; Cross of Christ, Aurora and having helped St. Paul & Central City.
 Mission starts were considered in Bradshaw and Sutton.
-Currently Zion is sponsoring a preaching station in Aurora.
 Mission groups at Zion have been active in Gospel outreach and support as well as social ministry.

 ZION EVANGELICAL LUTHERAN CHURCH OF THE UNALTERED AUGSBURG CONFESSION 1873-2016